 When it comes to the optional essays, your decision as to whether to write one is not as clear-cut.
 Generally speaking, you should only write an optional essay on a given topic if all three of these conditions are met:

 - Your personal statement does NOT adequately address the topic.
 A supplemental essay should not regurgitate information that exists elsewhere in your application.
 For instance, if the last paragraph of your Personal Statement explains why you want to attend Penn Law, you can safely disregard the optional essay on that topic.

 - You have something substantive to say on the subject.
 Just because you learned to play the cello at the tender age of 4 does not mean you should write an essay about it, unless you can show why this would be meaningful to an admissions officer at Harvard Law.

 - You can guarantee that your optional essay would be just as strong as your Personal Statement (even if the former is a page shorter).
 The optional essay should not be a half-botched attempt to write something just for the sake of writing it.
 Don’t ruin a stellar Personal Statements with a mediocre optional essay!
 Either do it right, or don’t do it at all.

 One final piece of advice: whatever you do, make sure to follow their instructions to the letter!
 If they specify a word or page limit for your essays, do not exceed that limit.
-If they ask you to explain multiple LSAT scores (however outdated the request), do it!
-And if no optional essays are suggested on their application form, don’t send any.
+Are they asking you to explain multiple LSAT scores (however outdated the request)?
+Do it!
+If the application form doesn’t suggest an optional essay, don’t send one.